pyrochlore/obsidian-tracker/README.md

 - [ ] Add a 'targetDataSet' key to graph, allow the graph drawing selected dataset.
 - [ ] Allow tracking datetime value.
 - [ ] Evaluate template by predefined function and arithmetics.
+- [ ] Allow using date defined in frontmatter other than file name.

 And more ...